hyperoceanic/marks-docs/docs/People/onboarding.md

   * Your Jira board or equivalent
   * Repo and build system for the current project
   * Production monitoring tools
-  * A list of all the slack channels they need on day one and a list of all the slack channels they'll need later* Be ruthless about keeping stuff out of list 1.
+  * A list of all the slack channels they need on Day one and a list of all the slack channels they'll need later.
+Be ruthless about keeping stuff out of the Day one list.
   * Your review and deployment process
   * Visual Studio subscription if necessary.
 :::